Copyright John T. Reed 2014

 Zeihan says the combined value of the only other decent currencies—the British pound, Swedish krona, and the Canadian, Australian, and New Zealand dollars are only about half the value of US dollars in the world.
 (I have savings in and recommend the AUD, CAD, CHF, and NZD—but I don’t need to place $2T.)
 The USD is by far the most liquid currency.
 The euro, yen and pound are shaky because of crises like the PIIGS dramas and Japan’s three consecutive “Lost Decades.”

-The GBP could have been hurt badly by the Scottish independence vote if it had gone the other way, although that seems over now.
+The GBP could have been hurt badly by the Scottish independence vote if it had gone the other way.
+They are likely to vote again and lose Scotland in that vote.
 The U.K. debt-to-GDP ratio is now 91%—an all-time high—and has been going up, up, up in recent decades.
 In contrast, currencies I recommend like the AUD and NZD have debt-to-GDP ratios of 21% and 36% with both falling recently.
 Canada is at 89% and slowly climbing of late.
 I give them bonus points for being where I can walk there if need be.
 Switzerland is at 35% and has been falling since 2004.

 The Swiss don’t want anyone to buy CHF because its hurts their exports which are key to their economy.
 I’m not kidding.
 They charge a fee rather than pay interest if you deposit money there.